Aerial-Applications/code-guide-aerial/README.md

 ### CSS syntax

-* Use soft-tabs with two spaces
+* Use hard-tabs, the actual Tab key, not soft-tabs, with two spaces.
-* When grouping selectors, keep individual selectors to a single line
+* When grouping selectors, keep individual selectors to a single line.
-* Include one space before the opening brace of declaration blocks
+* Include one space before the opening brace of declaration blocks.
-* Place closing braces of declaration blocks on a new line
+* Place closing braces of declaration blocks on a new line.
-* Include one space after <code>:</code> in each property
+* Include one space after <code>:</code> in each property.
+* Nest each declaration with one indent.
+(1 Tab key)
+* Declarations within declarations should be indented twice, and so on.
+* End all declarations with a semi-colon.
-* Each declaration should appear on its own line
+* Each declaration should appear on its own line.
-* End all declarations with a semi-colon
+* Add one space between selectors, and declaration groups.
-* Comma-separated values should include a space after each comma
+* Comma-separated values should include a space after each comma.
-* Don't include spaces after commas in RGB or RGBa colors, and don't preface values with a leading zero
+* Don't include spaces after commas in RGB, or RGBa colors, and don't preface values with a leading zero.
-* Lowercase all hex values, e.g., <code>#fff</code> instead of <code>#FFF</code>
+* Lowercase all hex values, (i.e <code>#fff</code> instead of <code>#FFF</code>)
 * Use shorthand hex values where available, e.g., <code>#fff</code> instead of <code>#ffffff</code>
-* Quote attribute values in selectors, e.g., <code>input[type="text"]</code>
+* Quote attribute values in selectors, (i.e <code>input[type="text"]</code>)
-* Avoid specifying units for zero values, e.g., <code>margin: 0;</code> instead of <code>margin: 0px;</code>
+* Avoid specifying units for zero values, (i.e <code>margin: 0;</code> instead of <code>margin: 0px;</code>)

 **Incorrect example:**